annahaensch/DataScienceGlobalApplications/README.md

 #### Week 9
 * Learning Objectives:
-  * Students will understand the meaning of mean, median, mode and variance of a dataset.
   * Students will compute descriptive statistics with Python and interpret the results.
+  * Students will recognize the unifying structure of data models in Scikitlearn.
-  * Students will execute clustering on a dataset using scikitlearn and the Gaussian mixture model class.
+  * Students will perform Gaussian mixture model clustering and tune parameters on an existing model.
 * In Class-Exercises:
 * Suggested Reading: [FiveThirtyEight Staff, "Our 51 Best (And Weirdest) Charts Of 2021."
 (2021).](https://fivethirtyeight.com/features/our-51-best-and-weirdest-charts-of-2021/)